xuke-22/PhenoView/README.md

 ```
 This will open a local browser window with the PhenoView interface.

-The application runs locally and does not require an internet connection.
+The application runs entirely locally.

+No internet connection or cloud upload is required for routine use.

 ## Input Data Format